Cesky Krumlov Architecture

 What is Cesky Krumlov architecture known for?

-Is Cesky Krumlov architecture worth it if I have limited time?
+Is Cesky Krumlov architecture worth seeing if I have limited time?

-Are the key sites inside the old town or walls?
+Are the main architecture sites inside the historic center?

 Is the castle enough for an architecture visit?